Phyziro/flexwrap/README.md

 # Markdown Styling for TailwindCss projects

+This project is an unlicensed, public domain project.

 The `.css` file found [tailwindcss-markdown-styling/css/markdown](https://github.com/Phyziro/tailwindcss-markdown-styling/blob/main/css/markdown) when included will applying styling to synchronous and asynchronously generated `.md` text.

 ## How to parse an `.md` file using an external library